-Sue Prevezer is a senior barrister with over 30 years of experience in commercial litigation at every level of the UK judicial system and in various arbitration forums.
-Sue sits as a Deputy High Court Judge in the Chancery Division of the High Court and as an arbitrator.
-She is also a CEDR Mediator and is admitted to the Bar in both the Cayman and the BVI.
+Sue Prevezer QC is a senior barrister with over 30 years' experience in commercial litigation at every level of the UK judicial system and in international arbitration.
+Sue sits as a Deputy High Court Judge in the Chancery Division of the High Court and has conducted arbitrations, as sole, co-arbitrator and chair under the major arbitral institutions.
+She is admitted to the Bar in both the Cayman and the BVI.
+Sue is also a CEDR accredited mediator, and since joining Brick Court Chambers, has been mediating large commercial disputes across various sectors, including commercial, banking, company law and financial services.

-As former co-managing partner of the London office of Quinn Emanuel Urquhart and Sullivan LLP, Sue has considerable experience in managing high value cross-border litigation, including international arbitration with English and foreign law issues.
-In particular, she has experience in litigation involving fraud, breach of warranty, regulatory issues, defamation, white collar crime and complex trusts for both corporations and individuals.
-She also has considerable expertise in insolvency related, securitisation and restructuring litigation.
+From her 12 years as co-managing partner at Quinn Emanuel and prior to that, from her time at the Bar, Sue has gained considerable experience in managing high value cross-border litigation, including international arbitration with English and foreign law issues.
+In particular, she has extensive experience in litigation involving fraud, breach of warranty, regulatory issues, insolvency, banking, restructuring, defamation, white collar crime and complex trusts for both corporations and individuals.

 Lead counsel in Re Sigma Finance Corporation, winning one of the first judgments handed down by the UK Supreme Court.